 There are numerous causes of heel pain, one of the most common being Plantar Fasciitis, or the inflammation of the band of tissue (the plantar fascia) that runs from the base of the heel to the toes on the bottom of the foot.
-Other classic causes of heel pain include bone spurs, obesity, stress fractures, bursitis, Achilles’ tendonitis, repetitive pounding on hard surfaces, tarsal tunnel syndrome, pronation of the foot and arthritis.
+Please watch this video about Plantar Fasciitis from Dr. Turner Vosseller.
+Other classic causes of heel pain include bone spurs, obesity, stress fractures, bursitis, Achilles’ tendonitis, repetitive pounding on hard surfaces, tarsal tunnel syndrome, pronation of the foot, and arthritis.
 Bone spurs in the heel are usually painless, but sometimes can be associated with plantar fasciitis and resulting in pain.
 If you want to learn more about plantar fasciitis remedies, click here.

 Plantar Fasciitis tends to present with heel pain notably with the first few steps taken after getting out of bed in the morning.
 The pain usually subsides after a few steps but worsens again as the day progresses.
 Achilles’ tendonitis commonly presents with pain and swelling on the back of the heel and is usually worse after weight-bearing exercise.
 Achilles’ tendonitis, like plantar fasciitis, is painful upon getting out of bed and resolves with a few steps.

 Plantar Fasciitis will typically be diagnosed by a healthcare provider who will diagnose your condition based on symptoms and a physical exam including pressing on the bottom of the foot.
 An x-ray may be called for to rule out a stress fracture or bone spurs.
 Achilles tendonitis (inflammation of the Achilles tendon) is usually diagnosed by a physical exam also.
 This exam may include palpating the tendon, walking on the balls of your feet, and range of motion testing.
 Now let's talk about home remedies for heel pain.